-Amazon unveils 22-story Helix building as heart of HQ2 campus in Virginia
+Amazon unveils Helix building as heart of HQ2 campus in Virginia

 Amazon has said it intends to invest more than $2.5 billion in the county over the next decade.
 The expected influx into National Landing has already inflated housing prices in the area and sparked several new transportation projects, including expansion of Amtrak and Virginia Railway Express services.
 One booster organization has estimated that the new headquarters will create a $4 billion boom in public and private investments.

-The tech company, which has been criticized in Seattle as a domineering neighbor that has overlooked the side effects of growth, such as gentrification and homelessness, has taken steps to win over Northern Virginia.
+The tech company, which has been criticized in Seattle as a domineering neighbor that has overlooked the side effects of growth such as gentrification and homelessness, has taken steps to win over Northern Virginia.
 The company donated $9 million last year to local nonprofit organizations, including health clinics, literacy projects and groups seeking to advance the cause of racial equity.

-This month, the company’s Housing Equity Fund teamed with the nonprofit Washington Housing Conservancy to purchase Crystal House, an 825-unit apartment complex, as affordable housing.
+This month, the company’s Housing Equity Fund teamed with the nonprofit Washington Housing Conservancy to purchase Crystal House, an 825-unit apartment complex in Arlington, as affordable housing.

 “These are the areas that we call home, and it’s very important to us that we don’t just create an island unto ourselves, that we bring the community in,” said John Schoettler, Amazon’s vice president of global real estate and facilities.